python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 _Notes:_

-- _You'll also need to change the input and output port colors of the blocks to orange._
+- _For each block, change the input and output port colors to orange._
 - _When you run this file, it will take about 5 seconds before displaying any data._

 Question: